kevinccbsg/bootcamp-devops-sysadmin/README.md

 vagrant up
 ```

 After this command executes each step, you will have access to these endpoints.
-(We want in the future to unify this in an Nginx server as we explain in the future steps section)
+(We want in the future to unify this in an Nginx server as we explain in the  [future steps section](#future-steps-section) at the bottom of this document)

 These routes are